 A chloride blood test, or serum chloride level, can be part of a comprehensive or basic metabolic panel.
 Some health conditions, including dehydration, can affect chloride levels.

 Chloride is an electrolyte that helps keep a proper fluid and acid-base balance in your body.

 A metabolic panel also measures your levels of other electrolytes, including carbon dioxide, potassium, and sodium.
 The proper balance of these electrolytes is critical for the normal functioning of the muscles, heart, and nerves.
-It is also essential for normal fluid absorption and excretion.
+It’s also essential for normal fluid absorption and excretion.

-Symptoms that may indicate a chloride imbalance include:
+These conditions can cause an electrolyte imbalance.
+The symptoms that may indicate a chloride imbalance include: